April 1, 2014

 A new attitude and a new altitude, a fighting spirit, pick up the pieces, and move on.

-When I was in South Africa last year I heard an unusual story.
-One of our students, a very fine Jewish man, a highly respected professional, seems to get attacked each year, he and his lovely family.
+When I was in South Africa last year, I heard an unusual story.
+One of our students, a very fine Jewish man, a doctor, a highly respected professional, seems to get attacked each year, he and his lovely family.

 He told me, "Coach, you saved my life".

 I am still trying to digest this statement, I am still trying to fully understand it.
 But what I think is as follows.